davidkhala/database/couchbase/README.md

 - similar to database level
 - aka. **keyspace**
-- **Immutable**: cannot be renamed after provision Types
+- **Immutable**: cannot be renamed after provision

+Types
+> All bucket types are fully compatible with the Memcached open source distributed key-value cache.
 - `Couchbase`: store data persistently, as well as in memory (default type)
-  - If a Couchbase bucket's RAM-quota is exceeded, items are *ejected* from memory.
+  - If bucket's RAM-quota is exceeded, items are *ejected* from memory.
 Then data will only reside in disk
 - `Ephemeral`
+  - No persistence
+  - highly consistent in-memory performance, without disk-based fluctuations
+  - faster node rebalances and restarts
+  - If bucket's RAM-quota is exceeded, either behavior can be configured when bucket-creation
+    1. Resident data-items remain in RAM.
+Attempts to add data therefore fail.
+    2. Resident data-items are *ejected* from RAM, to make way for new data.
+      - however, a `tombstone` is retained until the next scheduled purge of metadata for the current node
+      - `tombstone` is a record of the ejected item, which includes keys and metadata

-- `Memcached`
+- `Memcached`: deprecated
+  - designed to be used alongside other database platforms
+  - only exist in RAM
+  - If bucket's RAM-quota is exceeded, items are *ejected*

 Shards
 - aka. vBucket
 - Within each Bucket are 1024 vBuckets.
-Spread out automatically only on Data nodes
+Spread out automatically and evenly only on Data nodes
+- Sorted by hash value of Document key
+- **Autonomous**: DBA don't need and cannot control

 Limit
 >